I joined the Social Sciences faculty in 2018 after teaching at Queens College for

 Goals for Students

-First, you should know that the study of political science, namely of power, goes beyond the formal institutions of governance like Congress or the mayor’s office.
+First, you should know that the study of political science, namely power, goes beyond the formal institutions of governance like Congress or the mayor’s office.
 It is relevant to our everyday lives: in our interactions with people in our workplace, communities, and even our family.
 Political science is important for everyone, from majors and minors to those lucky ones taking the required (but exciting) course on American Government.

 Second, I want you to be better researchers and consumers of news.
-In the era of misinformation, fake news, and something called “narrowcasting,” it is crucial that can get reliable information and practice critical thinking and analysis.
+In the era of misinformation, fake news, and something called “narrowcasting,” it is crucial that one can get reliable information and practice critical thinking and analysis.
 It will enable you to be better informed and even better participants in our democracy.

 - American Government and Politics